WISVCH/chipcie-legacy/README.md

 `docker run -p 8080:8080 ghcr.io/wisvch/chipcie-legacy:<version-tag> `

 ### BAPC 2020
-BAPC 2020 uses a javascipt based layout and can't be scraped.
-The files are copied directly from the old image.
+BAPC 2020 uses JavaScipt-based routing and can't be scraped.
+The files are copied directly from the old image, built from https://github.com/WISVCH/bapc2020.